 "Love you, too, Mom." he glowed momentarily.

-"Be careful!"
-She yelled, as he ran out the door.
-His response, although barely audible, was heard by his mother.
+"Be careful!" she yelled, as he ran out the door.
+His response, although barely audible, was heard.

 "Are you an Angel?"
 He had never seen anyone with skin that clean and fair, not outside of quarantine.
-To Anakin's eyes, she was the image of the creatures Shmi told him about, that were like him but different, too.
+To Anakin's eyes, she was the image of the creatures his mom told him about.
+The ones that were like him but different, too.
 Beautiful and clean and with moonshine in their eyes.

 "What?"
-The handmaiden turned to where she heard the Outer Rim-accented voice coming from.
+The handmaiden turned, eyes searching for where his voice was coming from.

 "An Angel.
 They're the most beautiful creatures in the universe.
 They're good and kind.
 And they come from the moons of Iego, I think."